You can tell the difference between an amateur film and a professional one just by closing your eyes and listening to

 Sound is not important to a production; it's vital to a production.

 Depending on the type of production I will choose the best equipment.
 Testing every piece of equipment beforehand, reading the script and getting informed about director preferences.

 Before starting the day is essential to check frequencies on set, sync wireless, prepare lavaliers, syncronize Time Code between recorder and camera, adjust transmitter levels depending on the scene, set up the best mic for the boom, read the shot list and be always ready.
 Recording sound effects and room tone during the day is also very important.

 After the shooting I will provide high quality Poly Wav Files and sound reports to help in post.

 Graduated in Computer Science and Software Engineering in Spain I came to LA to make my dream of becoming a filmmaker true.
-I am currently enrolled in the Directing program at UCLA and working as a Sound Mixer / Boom operator which has become my passion.
+I studied Directing at UCLA and became a full time Production Sound Mixer which has become my passion.

-Due to my agile project management experience, one of my goals is to apply some of the tech-methodologies to the film industry, specifically to quality sound services.
+Due to my experience as an agile project manager, one of my goals is to apply some of the tech-methodologies and workflows to the film industry, specifically to quality sound services.